nizarzaidanberlin/git-github/README.md

 # git-github
-this is tutorials purpose  .
+this is for tutorial purpose.